ropensci-archive/bomrang/cran-comments.md

 is because `janitor::remove_empty` is a new function in a to-be-released version of `janitor`.
 Sam Firke has a alerted me to the coming change so I've incorporated the new functionality to future proof `bomrang`.
-See lines 74-83 of get_weather_bulletins.R for the if statement that checks the version of janitor, this allows it to work even before the new version is released.
+See lines 74-83 of get_weather_bulletins.R for the `if` statement provided by Sam that checks the version of `janitor`, this allows it to work even before the new version is released.
 I've tested with the current version of `janitor` and the development version as well to be sure it functions as desired.

+Future versions of `bomrang` will remove this and require v1.0.0 of `janitor` in the DESCRIPTION file.

 ## Reverse dependencies